jonprindiville/img-jonprovolone-ca/README.md

 [img.jonprovolone.ca][i.jp.ca]
 ==============================
-A simple [bottle][bottle]-based webapp (which will be) deployed on my personal site, [img.jonprovolone.ca][i.jp.ca].
+A simple [bottle][bottle]-based webapp deployed on my personal site, [img.jonprovolone.ca][i.jp.ca].
 It does some image-thumbnailing and some basic templating of pages.

 TODO
 ----
+- js loading of more images
+- log rotation
 - configurable image dir refresh time
 - Restrict the thumbnailing to some subset of possible sizes
 - thumbnail cache aging/eviction
-- locking for thumbnail writing? (passenger spawns multiple processes? not sure for wsgi -- it does for ruby)
+- locking for thumbnail writing? (passenger spawns multiple processes)
 - Thumbnail caching to play nice with HTTP caching

 Installation